isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 ### [5.
 Steam Controller by Valve - Best Controller for customization](https://www.amazon.com/dp/B016KBVBCS/?tag=p-policy-20)
 Steam Controller by Valve brings many games only historically available on keyboard and mouse to your PC.
 It also has twin force reactors for real-time haptic feedback.
 Dual-stage triggers have a digital switch and analog pull for better gaming competitiveness.
-Unique Features -�Highly customizable, Touchpad, Grip Triggers.
+Unique Features -Highly customizable, Touchpad, Grip Triggers.
 Compared to the PlayStation and Xbox, Steam Controller by Valve is an innovative device that you can customize to your taste and thus achieve an appealing look.
 - You can type from your couch and surf the web.
 Further, you can connect multiple steam controllers to have fun as a group.
 - Also, you can use the one-to-one positioning you can virtualize various controls such as a scroll wheel, mouse, or trackball.